ReneKand/CyberSecurity-adventures/README.md

 Build a portfolio that focuses on thinking, not just tool output

-📚 Content Overview
+* Content Overview
-🧠 Hack The Box (HTB)
+* Hack The Box (HTB)

-Write-ups and journals based on completed machines and challenges.
+Write-ups and journals based on completed machines, challenges, or other things I believe are interesting.

-Focus areas:
+**Focus areas:**

-Enumeration methodology
++Enumeration methodology

-Attack paths and decision-making
++Attack paths and decision-making

-Mistakes, dead ends, and corrections
++Mistakes, dead ends, and corrections

-Key takeaways (not copy-paste exploits)
++Key takeaways (not copy-paste exploits)

-Credentials, flags, and sensitive details are redacted or generalized where appropriate.
++Credentials, flags, and sensitive details are redacted or generalized where appropriate.

++Custom code adaptations of existing repos

 ## Web Security